tycpu/tycpu.github.io/_posts/2025-05-22-transition-el3-to-el1.md

 | EL3 | Make up security with TrustZone and initialize |
 | EL1 / EL2 | Execute OS like Linux |

-EL3 gives control to EL1 / EL2 when the following conditions are met:
+EL3 gives control to EL1 or EL2(depending on platform configuration) when the following conditions are met:

 | Condition | Description |
 |-----------|-------------|